lisandroseia/rails-blog/README.md

 # Rails blogg

-> In this project, I worked on the setup for a future blog, preparing the routes for the app
+> In this project, I worked on a blog that acces to a database to display everything on the screen!

 ## Built With

 - Ruby, Rails, Bundler
 - Git, Github, Rubocop
+- Postgresql

 ## Getting Started